RovshanHuseynov/RovshanHuseynov/README.md

-- 👋 Hi, Welcome to my github, I’m Rovshan Huseynov, Hopefully, you will learn some new knowledge from my projects.
+- 👋 Hi, Welcome to my github, I’m Rovshan Huseynov.
+- Hopefully, you will learn some new knowledge from my projects.
 Feel yourself at home here 😊